 Being present at school is important to the academic success of the student.
 A minimum number of attendance days are required to receive credit for a course.
-Loss of credit will occur after the 7th or more excused/unexcused absences are accumulated per period.
-One buy-back attendance day is offered per semester.
+Loss of credit will occur when 9 or more excused/unexcused absences are accumulated per period.
 Loss of credit can also occur if a student earns a failing grade.